elyziumayo/Rofi-networkmanager/README.md

 <div>

  - Rofi Customization:
-The default .rasi theme file is located at ./config/rofi-wifi.rasi. 🎨 Feel free to customize the theme to match your aesthetic.
+The default fot my script .rasi theme file is located at ./Scripts/wifi.rasi. 🎨 Feel free to customize the theme to match your aesthetic.
 It's like a blank canvas... but with Wi-Fi! 🖼️

 - Modify the Script:
 The script responsible for fetching networks is in ./scripts/rofi-wifi.sh. 🖥️ Make it your own by tweaking the code or adding more awesome features!